 My main screenplay project is a story about a young man and an aging nun navigating the tempest of American Catholic seminary life in the 1990s - it's part Dead Man Walking, part Ordinary People.
 Rather than going directly to script, I'm drafting it as a novel, then deciding if it merits going to screenplay.
 Other writing projects include a book about friendship as it relates to the spiritual life.

-As of March of 2008, I am renting an apartment with two alumni of the Act One: Writing for Hollywood program.
-We live in Valley Village, about 15 minutes north of Hollywood.
+From 2004 until 2009, I rented an apartment with two alumni of the Act One: Writing for Hollywood program.
+We lived in Valley Village, about 15 minutes north of Hollywood.

-Other activities include coordinating the RCIA Hollywood program held at Family Theater, singing in a Latin schola on Sunday mornings at an area parish, and managing my own blogspot.
+Other activities included coordinating the RCIA Hollywood program held at Family Theater, singing in a Latin schola on Sunday mornings at an area parish, and managing my own blog.

 Documents on this site are posted in Adobe Acrobat (.pdf) format unless otherwise noted.
 If you do not have the Adobe Acrobat Reader installed, click the icon below to visit Adobe's web site and download the reader for free.